“No-no skills” are items on an actors resume that should never—repeat, never—be listed as skills on an actor’s resume.

 And as to the valid U.S. passport argument, “They wouldn’t have hired me if I didn’t have a passport.”
 Really?
 If you believe that then know this, they didn’t want your talent just your passport and your warm body.
 Your talents didn’t matter.
 So just wipe off all credits and put “Passport” in large bold font on the back of your picture.
 You can get a passport folks.
 Quickly.
 Passports can be obtained in within 24 hours if needed.
 And it’s not very often that an international job will cast 24-48 hours prior to the job.

 Whenever I, other casting personnel and talent reps encounter No-No Skills and similar on resumes the resume is often quickly tossed.
 Why?
-Our impression of the actor is that they are one or all of the following; needy, insecure, over-compensating, clueless, a freak.
+Our impression of the actor is that they are one or all of the following: needy, insecure, over-compensating, or clueless.

 Acting is a business, folks.
 A profession.
 That’s why I wrote my book, “Acting: Make It Your Business,” to help people from making these kinds of mistakes and treat the business of acting as a profession.
 I want actors to stop hindering themselves by knowingly or unknowingly making mistakes that jeopardize forward momentum in their careers.